 How long will there continue to be a library in Marine?

-The answer to that depends greatly on the volunteers who are donating their time and skills, as well as financial support from the community.
-Find out how you can help.
+The answer depends greatly on the volunteers who are donating their time and skills, as well as financial support from the community.